 4. Are religious pastors and elders really all established by God?
-Can an acceptance of and obedience to religious pastors and elders represent one’s obedience to and following of God?
+Can one’s acceptance of and obedience to religious pastors and elders represent their obedience to and following of God?

 “And I will give to you the keys of the kingdom of heaven: and whatever you shall bind on earth shall be bound in heaven: and whatever you shall loose on earth shall be loosed in heaven” (Mat 16:19).

 “We ought to obey God rather than men” (Act 5:29).

 Relevant Words of God: